The Michael Caloz Cognitive Functions Test

 Keep in mind as you take the test

-Everyone uses all of the cognitive functions throughout their lives, but some should seem far more familiar than others.
+Everyone uses all of the cognitive functions throughout their lives, but some should seem far more familiar/natural than others.
 That's why it's important to indicate how strongly you identify with each one.

 To get the best results...